Chehalis–Centralia Railroad

-The No. 15, a 2-8-2 "Mikado" type steam locomotive built by Baldwin in 1916, travels over a 10-mile section of former Milwaukee Road track.
-The route was originally built by the Puget Sound & Willapa Harbor Railway in 1914 and the train engine operated by the Cowlitz, Chehalis, & Cascade Railroad.
+The Cowlitz, Chehalis and Cascade Railway 15, a 2-8-2 "Mikado" type steam locomotive built by Baldwin in 1916, travels over a 10-mile section of former Milwaukee Road track.
 The rail course winds through scenic hills, farmland, and over several wooden trestles above the Chehalis River, along with various tributary streams including the Newaukum River.

 Operations, overseen by the Chehalis-Centralia Railroad Museum, were suspended indefinitely in 2022 due to insurance issues but were resumed a year later under agreement with Goose Lake Railway.

 History

+The route was originally built by the Puget Sound & Willapa Harbor Railway and originally operated between November 8, 1915 to December 31, 1918.

-The Chehalis-Centralia Railroad (CCR) was incorporated as a non-profit organization in 1986 by Chehalis citizens inspired by a visit to Chehalis by the Mt.
+The Chehalis-Centralia Railroad (CCR) was incorporated as a non-profit organization in 1986 by Chehalis citizens inspired by a visit to Chehalis, Washington by the Mt.
 Rainier Scenic Railroad.
-The organization removed No. 15, known locally as the "Old Lady", from Recreation Park in Chehalis, where it had been on display for over 30 years, and brought it to the Mt.
+The organization runs a 1916 Baldwin steam engine, No. 15, known locally as the "Old Lady", from Recreation Park in Chehalis, where it had been on display for over 30 years, and brought it to the Mt.
 Rainier shops in Mineral, Washington, for restoration.

+The 1916 Baldwin, a configuration, was built in Philadelphia originally for logging operations by Clear Lake Lumber Company in Skagit County, Washington as No. 200.
+The company, or possibly the railway, defaulted on the payments and the engine was sold to the Cowlitz, Chehalis, & Cascade Railroad after it was repossessed and was renumbered to No. 15.
+The No. 15 was reported to have been relocated to the city of Chehalis in 1926 and was retired in 1955 where it was placed at the park.

-Work on the locomotive was completed in 1989 and the railroad started operations later that year over the ex-Milwaukee Road, a Weyerhaeuser Timber Company-owned track.
+Work on the locomotive was completed on April 28, 1989 and the railroad started operations later in the summer of that year over the ex-Milwaukee Road, a Weyerhaeuser Timber Company-owned track.
+Passenger cars were purchased during the period and the restoration cost approximately $100,000; the funds were generated from grants and private donations, and included volunteer labor hours.

 The Port of Chehalis, in 1996, helped purchase the rail tracks from Weyerhauser for the CCR via a $420,000 grant from the Washington State Department of Transportation (WSDOT).
 Due to the December 2007 floods, the railroad sustained significant damage.
-The right-of-way was restored due in part to volunteer efforts.
+The right-of-way was restored due in part to efforts of volunteers and the port authority; a $1.5 million grant from the Federal Emergency Management Agency (FEMA) funded the repair project.
+A centennial celebration was held for the 1916 Baldwin in 2016 at the CCRM site.